Wednesday, June 22, 2022

 202 S 5th St. Suite 2

 Goshen, IN 46528-3714

 The Clerk-Treasurer, a four-year elected official, serves as the fiscal and public records officer of the City of Goshen.
-Adam Scharf was elected the City's Clerk-Treasurer Nov.
-5, 2019.
-He took office Jan.
-1, 2020.
+Richard Aguirre was elected at a Democratic Party caucus July 8, 2021.